Table of Contents

 Take Control of Your Heart Health Today!

-Are you concerned about high blood pressure or other cardiovascular issues?
+Are you concerned about high blood pressure, leg pain, or other cardiovascular issues?
 Don’t wait until it’s too late.
-At Avicenna Cardiology, we offer expert care and personalized treatment plans to help you maintain a healthy heart.
+At Avicenna Cardiology, located on the Upper East Side, we offer expert care and personalized treatment plans to help you maintain a healthy heart and legs.
+Our team, including renowned cardiologist Azadeh Beheshtian, specializes in comprehensive care for both your heart and leg health.

-Schedule your consultation today and start your journey towards better heart health.
+Schedule your consultation today and start your journey towards better heart and leg health with Avicenna Cardiology.

 Visit Avicenna Cardiology to learn more about our services and how we can help you achieve optimal cardiovascular wellness.